tiredcoder/jovian-colab/docker/README.md

 The majority of the infrastructure shares the same virtual (private IPv4) network *'jovian-colab_demo-net'*.
 No advanced firewalling is configured (all containers have full access to each other).
 The external JupyterLab instance on VM B is connected to organization A's infrastructure via an SSH tunnel (no advanced clustering, i.e. Docker's 'Swarm Mode', is being used, instead we have combined several Docker Compose projects).
 The link speeds have been determined via iperf3.

+## Steps

+**NOTICE:** Please follow the steps below in the correct order (we use multiple Docker Compose files which create containers in the same network).

-## Optional: change the secrets in the .env file
+### Optional: change the secrets in the .env file
 **Generate IPFS cluster secret(s):**
 ```
 echo "$(od -vN 32 -An -tx1 /dev/urandom | tr -d ' \n')"